zhuixinjian/zhuixinjian.github.io/about.md

 permalink: /about/
 ---

-Heyward Fann, aka **fannheyward** on the web, is a developer based in Beijing, China.
+Zhuixinjian, aka **zhuixinjian** on the web, is a developer based in Beijing, China.

 - iOS
 - OpenResty(ngx_lua)